Food Safety Management

 Assessing potential kitchen hazards

-Emergency response planning is about striking the right balance with cataloging and preparing for potential hazards in a way that makes your team feel prepared, not overwhelmed with anxiety about what could go wrong.
+Emergency response planning is about striking the right balance.
+Aim to catalog and prepare for potential hazards in a way that makes your team feel prepared, but not overwhelmed with anxiety about what could go wrong.

 We’ve compiled a list of the most common hazards in professional kitchens and how you can prepare for them.
 If your venue or the type of cuisine you prepare creates its own potential hazards, be sure to account for those and train your team accordingly.
 (Think old, historical buildings with their own specific needs or the potential risks in serving raw foods.)